AAbushady/sillytavern-to-sharegpt/README.md

 - `systemMessages`: Customize the system messages for each format
   - Use `{characterName}` as a placeholder that will be replaced with the actual character name
+  - User `{userName}` as a placeholder that will be replaced with either the actual user's name or the anonymized version.

 If the configuration file doesn't exist, default values will be used.